The fair catch rule in football was made to protect the punt returner. Multiple scenarios may occur once the player. What is a fair catch in football?

 The reason teams should be aware of this ruling is for field position sake with limited time left on the clock.
 Here’s a scenario that you may see this situation play out in.

 Team A has to punt from their end zone.
-Ten seconds left on the clock, and the game is tied 14-14.
+With ten seconds left on the clock, the game is tied 14-14.
 Team A’s punter can punt the ball 25-30 yards.

 Depending on the field goal kicker of Team B, it wouldn’t be a bad idea to fair catch the punt and try to kick a 40-yard field goal.